mui/material-ui/docs/pages/blog/2020-q3-update.md

 - 🧪 We have promoted 7 components from the lab to the core: Alert, Autocomplete, Pagination, Rating, Skeleton, SpeedDial, and ToggleButton.
   Thank you for all your feedback on these components.
   While we still plan a couple of breaking changes on them, we are confident that they have reached the same level of quality as the other core components.
 - 👮 We have introduced a new component in the lab, the [TrapFocus](https://next.material-ui.com/components/trap-focus/).
 It manages focus for its descendants.
-This is useful when implementing overlays such as modal dialogs, which should not allow focus to escape while open:
+This is useful when implementing overlays such as modal dialogs, which should not allow the focus to escape while open:

   <video autoplay muted loop style="max-height: 416px; margin-bottom: 24px;">
     <source src="/static/blog/2020-q3-update/trap-focus.mp4" type="video/mp4" />